 “According to my intelligence reports, the Pentagon is spending billions developing long-range nuclear warheads and hypersonic gliders that could hit any spot on Earth with great accuracy within an hour,” wrote Mark Skousen, PhD, a former analyst with the Central Intelligence Agency (CIA).

-Skousen, who has written his Forecasts & Strategies investment newsletter for 40 years, opined in the January 2020 issue of his publication that China is developing its own weapons.
+Skousen, who has written his Forecasts & Strategies investment newsletter for 40 years, opined in the January 2020 issue of his publication that China is developing competing weapons.
 Russia also poses a renewed threat with its nuclear arsenal, he added.

-A exchange-traded fund (ETF) that Skousen recommends in his investment newsletter is Invesco Aerospace & Defense Fund (NYSEARCA:PPA), which not only offers a chance for capital appreciation but pays dividends that produce a current yield of 1 percent.
-The fund’s share price has advanced in recent weeks and its portfolio consists of approximately 50 U.S. companies that principally are engaged in the research, development, manufacture, operation and support of defense, military, homeland security and space operations.
+An exchange-traded fund (ETF) that Skousen recommends in his newsletter is Invesco Aerospace & Defense Fund (NYSEARCA:PPA), which not only offers a chance for capital appreciation but pays dividends that produce a current yield of 1 percent.
+The fund’s share price has risen in recent weeks and its holdings consist of approximately 50 U.S. companies that principally are engaged in the research, development, manufacture, operation and support of defense, military, homeland security and space operations.